RTEMS/rtems-docs/c_user/semaphore_manager.rst

 zero (0) to indicate that it has been allocated, then the task creating the semaphore is considered the current holder of the semaphore.
-At create time the method for ordering waiting tasks in the semaphore’s task wait queue (by FIFO or task priority) is specified.
+At create time the method for ordering waiting tasks in the semaphore's task wait queue (by FIFO or task priority) is specified.
 Additionally, the priority inheritance or priority ceiling algorithm may be selected for local, binary semaphores that use the priority task wait queue blocking discipline.
 If